 The admissions and/or enrollment of disciplinary dismissed students also raises many complex questions.
-When considering admission applications or requests for enrollment from students with prior disciplinary dismissals, the SUNY Oneonta adheres to the following guidelines.
+When considering admission applications or requests for enrollment from students with prior disciplinary dismissals, SUNY Oneonta adheres to the following guidelines.

 - The seriousness of the offense or offenses.